Last Updated on

 CONTACT US TODAY

-In order to become a licensed Pediatric Orthodontist practitioner, students must successfully complete each of these courses.
-And also pass an orthodontic exam, which is administered by the American Board of Orthodontics.
-Including both a written and clinical test.
+In order to become a licensed orthodontic practitioner, students must successfully complete each of these courses and also pass an orthodontic exam, which is administered by the American Board of Orthodontics and includes both a written and clinical test.
 It should also be noted that all orthodontic practitioners are required to renew their license every 10 years to continue practicing in their respective state.
-Dr. King has mastered the above and is ready to work on your teeth today.
+Call Dr. King today.